Concentration Calculator

 What is concentration?

-The solution can be described in a qualitative way by using words concentrated and dilute.
-Concentrated refers to a solution with a higher amount of solute, while a dilute solution has a smaller amount of dissolved substance.
-If you know the concentration of a solution and you dilute it, you can use the solution dilution calculator in order to calculate the concentration of a diluted solution .
+A solution can be described in a qualitative way by using the words concentrated and dilute.
+Concentrated refers to a solution with a higher amount of solute, while a diluted solution has a smaller amount of dissolved substance.
+If you know the concentration of a solution and dilute it, you can use the solution dilution calculator to calculate the concentration of a diluted solution.
+We also have a tool to help you calculate the concentration of an unknown sample with the calibration curve!

 How to calculate concentration - other useful equations